meltaxa/youtube-retitler/README.md

-# Youtube Retitler
+# YouTube Retitler

-Inspired by [Tom Scott's video](https://www.youtube.com/watch?v=BxV14h0kFs0), this Youtube title and thumbnail updater was created for my kid's [Youtube video](https://www.youtube.com/watch?v=fdgq0pIi8Hc).
+Inspired by [Tom Scott's video](https://www.youtube.com/watch?v=BxV14h0kFs0), this YouTube title and thumbnail updater was created for my kid's [YouTube video](https://www.youtube.com/watch?v=fdgq0pIi8Hc).
 As shown below in this live screenshot demonstration that displays the latest view and like counts:

 <p align="center">